Home » Archives for webexpand » Page 3

 A final practical tip: keep white cloths, paper towels, a blunt scraper, and a small spray bottle ready in a cupboard.
 Most carpet emergencies are easier to handle when you do not spend the first ten minutes rummaging for supplies while the stain settles in like an unwanted tenant.

-How to Clean a carpet
+How to Get paint off carpet

 Step-by-step method